fearlix/drl/README.md

 ### Running Locally with Python Script

 A standalone Python script `local_project/DSTI.py` is provided for running the model outside Google Colab.
 Ensure you have all dependencies installed by using the provided `local_project/requirements.txt` file.
+Please also add your secret to the secrets.json!!!

 #### 1. Clone the Repository